All Episodes

 I can imagine what the Republicans at that time felt like him, you know, felt towards him.

-I mean, here we are, the the party of family values, and he's doing what the liberals do so often.
+I mean, here we are, the party of family values, and he's doing what the liberals do so often.

-And and so I think it was a bit hypocritical.
+It was a bit hypocritical.

-Yes, he was all over Clinton's case for essentially doing it, but but Newton said that he wasn't criticizing Clinton for the sex.
+But Newt has said that he wasn't criticizing Clinton for the sex.

-I I realize that, but then you go back, then you go to today, and he's trashing capitalism.
+But then you go back, then you go to today, and he's trashing capitalism.

 And that's a huge thing.

-That's a big conservative um statement.
+That's a big conservative statement.

-And so now it seems like to me that we're saying, okay, none of that matters because his rhetoric is so good and he's such a good debater.
+And so now it seems like to me that we're saying, okay, none of that matters because his rhetoric is so good, and he's such a good debater.

 So we won't worry about the capitalism thing.

-We've just kind of swept it all under the rug.
+Like the last few days, we've just kind of swept it all under the rug.

 We'll forget that Romney called himself a moderate.

-We'll forget that Romney really uh doesn't like they made it a point of saying in Massachusetts he wasn't a Reagan conservative.
+We'll forget that Romney really doesn't like they made it a point of saying in Massachusetts he wasn't a Reagan conservative.

-Well I mean supporters of both these guys are having to say, you know what, we're going to ignore that.
+I mean supporters of both these guys are having to say, you know what, we're going to ignore that.

 And I just don't understand if you are supporting Reagan, why you'd say your favorite president was FDR.